Terms And Conditions: TW Freight

 If this Agreement is terminated or expires for any reason, then, in addition, and without prejudice to any other rights or remedies available:

-- the Clients right to access and use the Software and the Trademarks immediately ceases, and all right and licences granted under this Agreement immediately terminates; and
+(c) the Client’s right to access and use the Software and the Trademarks immediately ceases, and all rights and licences granted under this Agreement immediately terminates; and

-- the Client must immediately pay to the Service Provider all arrears or fees, charges or any other payments arising in respect of the Software, this Agreement or otherwise, and any costs and expenses including legal and other fees incurred by the Service provider in relation to such arrears as well as any costs or expenses incurred as a result of such termination.
+(d) the Client must immediately pay to the Service Provider all outstanding fees for the Term of the Agreement, charges or any other payments arising in respect of the Software, this Agreement or otherwise, and any costs and expenses including legal and other fees incurred by the Service provider in relation to such arrears as well as any costs or expenses incurred as a result of such termination.

-- A Party will not be responsible for a failure to comply with its obligations under this Agreement to the extent that failure is caused by a force majeure event, provided that the Party keeps the other closely informed in such circumstances and uses reasonable endeavours to rectify the situation.
-Without limiting any other right to terminate under this Agreement, if a force majeure event affects a Party’s performance under this Agreement for more than sixty (60) consecutive days, the other Party may immediately terminate this Agreement by written notice.
+(h) A Party will not be responsible for a failure to comply with its obligations under this Agreement to the extent that failure is caused by a Force Majeure Event, provided that the Party keeps the other closely informed in such circumstances and uses reasonable endeavors to rectify the situation.
+Without limiting any other right to terminate under this Agreement, if a Force Majeure Event affects a Party’s performance under this Agreement for more than sixty (60) consecutive days, the other Party may immediately terminate this Agreement by written notice.

-- This Agreement is governed by the laws of the country of principal place of business of the Service Provider and each Party submits to the jurisdiction of the courts of such
+(i) This Agreement is governed by the laws of the country of principal place of business of the Service Provider and each Party submits to the jurisdiction of the courts of such

-- A notice given by a Party under the Agreement must be delivered to the other Party via email using the email address set out in the relevant Statement of Work and/or Pricing Schedule or otherwise notified by the other Party for this purpose.
+(j) A notice given by a Party under the Agreement must be delivered to the other Party via email using the email address set out in the Sales Order Confirmation or otherwise notified by the other Party for this purpose.

-Agreement means the Statement of Work and/or Pricing Schedule read together with the Terms and Conditions.
+Agreement means the Sales Order Confirmation read together with the Terms and Conditions.

 Business Day means Monday to Friday and excludes all public or other holidays as recognised in the relevant jurisdiction of the Service Provider.